princefishthrower/chrisfrew.in/src/content/blog/goals-for-2020/index.md

 ## 2019: Miscellaneous Goals
  - Read more.

-:white_check_mark: For 2019, 'Read more' was also achieved, but my actual numerical goal to read 30 books was a total fail.
+✅ For 2019, 'Read more' was also achieved, but my actual numerical goal to read 30 books was a total fail.
 I only managed 14.
 For 2020 I've made the same goal of 30 books.
 I'm trying harder this year to achieve it - though it really _is_ quite a lot - nearly 3 books per month!
 Whew! :sweat_smile:

 Somehow it took the whole 2019 to get my reading muscles back - but I'm sitting strong here in mid-January already having finished my first book last week and halfway done with two more (that's right, I'm multitasking with two completely different books!!!)